Replisome

 In terms of structure, the replisome is composed of two replicative polymerase complexes, one of which synthesizes the leading strand, while the other synthesizes the lagging strand.
-The replisome is composed of a number of proteins including helicase, RFC, PCNA, gyrase/topoisomerase, SSB/RPA, primase, DNA polymerase III, RNAse H, and ligase.
+The replisome is composed of a number of proteins including helicase, RFC, PCNA, gyrase/topoisomerase, SSB/RPA, primase, DNA polymerase III, RNAse H, and DNA ligase.

 Overview of prokaryotic DNA replication process

 For prokaryotes, each dividing nucleoid (region containing genetic material which is not a nucleus) requires two replisomes for bidirectional replication.
 The two replisomes continue replication at both forks in the middle of the cell.
 Finally, as the termination site replicates, the two replisomes separate from the DNA.
 The replisome remains at a fixed, midcell location in the cell, attached to the membrane, and the template DNA threads through it.
 DNA is fed through the stationary pair of replisomes located at the cell membrane.

 Overview of eukaryotic DNA replication process

 For eukaryotes, numerous replication bubbles form at origins of replication throughout the chromosome.
 As with prokaryotes, two replisomes are required, one at each replication fork located at the terminus of the replication bubble.
 Because of significant differences in chromosome size, and the associated complexities of highly condensed chromosomes, various aspects of the DNA replication process in eukaryotes, including the terminal phases, are less well-characterised than for prokaryotes.